MikhaelVinicius/Classificacao-de-Sindromes-Geneticas-com-Machine-Learning/README.md

 ## Project Description

-This project was developed as part of the practical assessment for the Machine Learning Developer.
 The main objective is to analyze image embeddings (320-dimensional feature vectors) to classify genetic syndromes.

 The complete pipeline covers the entire workflow, from processing nested data stored in a `.pickle` file to performing Exploratory Data Analysis (EDA), visualizing the embeddings using t-SNE, and implementing a custom K-Nearest Neighbors (KNN) classifier.
 The model was evaluated using 10-fold cross-validation, comparing Euclidean and Cosine distance metrics while computing key performance metrics such as Accuracy, F1-Score, AUC, and Top-3 Accuracy.